 It doesn’t hurt to write a personal appeal to the present homeowners if there is a contingent or pending house that you simply can’t pass up.
 It’s not always feasible to determine the dynamics of a house sale, regardless of the listed status or what the listing agent says.
 If the homeowners are dissatisfied with the discussions, submitting a compelling offer accompanied by an equally convincing letter may give you an advantage over the existing purchasers and any future bids.

 Contingent vs pending offers are common In real estate, and buyers and sellers should understand what they entail and how to handle them.
-In all circumstances, the deal has not been completed and there is still a possibility that it may fail.
-Make it essential to address conditions and pending statuses with your agent whether you’re making an offer or trying to sell your house.
+Under any conditions, the transaction has not been completed, and it is still possible that it will fail.
+Whether you’re making an offer or attempting to sell your home, it’s critical to discuss conditions and pending statuses with your agent.

 To reinforce your knowledge in this field, you could take our Real Estate practice exam on either website or application available on both IOS and Android.